JBarnbeck/Augmenting-Masterpieces/milestones.md

    http://lifely.nl/blog/coding-sessions-in-een-workshop-van-concept-naar-prototype
  * March 17th - April 30th, and continously.

-*7. + 15. make a Scientific Research Trailer*
+*7. Presentation of findings, user studies to museum*
- *
+* September 10th

 *8. Ideate a (paper) prototype*
- * June 9th - 13th
+September - October

-*9. Reflect on building prototype & test prototype*
+*9. Reflect on building prototype & test prototype* September - October
- * June 16th - 20th

-*10. Reflect on testing the prototype & iterate*
+*10. Reflect on testing the prototype & iterate* September - October
- * July 7th - 11th

 *11. acquire technical knowledge to refine from paper prototype to technical prototype*
  * team up with programmer(s)
- * July 14th - August 1st
+ * August

 *12. Iterate ideation, prototying, testing*
- * August - Mid September
+ * Mid September - end of october

 *13. present the findings and prototype in appropriate manner to stakeholders of the project*
  * October